 1. Polish Vodka can be produced from 5 types of cereal, or potatoes.

 According to the current definition of Polish Vodka from 2013, Polish Vodka can be produced from rye, barley, oats, wheat, triticale or potatoes.
-What is more, all the raw materials much be of Polish origin.
+What is more, all the raw materials must be of Polish origin.

 2. Polish Vodka is on the list of Protected Geographical Indications.